 - Over 30 chatbot templates to choose from

-- FAQ chatbots one can optimize for any business type
+- FAQ bots you can optimize for any business type

 - An iOS and Android mobile app

-Gorgias is a good option for medium-sized businesses as it combines a Shopify chatbot tool and a ticketing system.
-It’s a useful tracking and segmentation tool that allows companies to offer a more personalized approach to their customers.
+Gorgias is a good option for medium-sized businesses as it combines a Shopify chatbot tool with a ticketing system.
+It’s a useful tracking and segmentation platform that allows companies to offer a more personalized approach to their customers.